sourcegraph/deploy-sourcegraph/README.md

 starting out, we recommend installing [Sourcegraph](https://about.sourcegraph.com/docs) on a single node first.
 Migrating to Data Center is easy when you're ready to upgrade.

 * [Installation](docs/install.md)
 * [Updating](docs/update.md)
 * [Scaling](/docs/scale.md)
 * [Troubleshooting](/docs/troubleshoot.md)
+* [Admin guide](/docs/admin-guide.md): useful guides for Sourcegraph admins
+  * [Prometheus metrics](/docs/prom-metrics.md): list of all Prometheus metrics that can be used for application performance monitoring

 ## Contributing